songkick/mega_mutex/README.markdown

       make_more_things
     end

-Sometimes though, if I'm running lots of processes in parallel, I get a race condition that means two of the processes both think there are not enough things.
+If I'm running several processes in parallel, I can get a race condition that means two of the processes both think there are not enough things.
 So we go and make some more, even though we don't need to.

 ## How